TryGhost/gscan/README.md

   </a>
 </p>

-# GScan

 GScan is a tool for validating Ghost themes.
 It produces detailed reports of issues where themes need to be modified in order to be compatible with a specific version.

-GScan is actively capable of dealing with the current and last major versions of Ghost (so at the time of writing v4, v3, v2 and v1).
+It is actively capable of dealing with the current and last major versions of Ghost (so at the time of writing v4, v3, v2 and v1).

 GScan works on a system of rules.
 Each rule has a way to check whether it passes or fails and has help content which describes how to fix it.
 Each rule is also marked with an error level:

 - **recommendation** = these are things the dev might want to know about